-The East Ridgeline Trail starts on the northern end at the Peart Road trailhead (though it can also be accessed from the Heness Road trailhead) and follows the foothills of the Casa Grande Mountains down towards Arizona City.
+The East Ridgeline Trail starts on the northern end at the Peart Road trailhead (though it can also be accessed from the Henness Road Trailhead) and follows the Casa Grande Mountains' foothills towards Arizona City.

 This hike is long (for Casa Grande standards), hot, dry, and shadeless.
 There are plenty of cacti and reptiles.
 Use appropriate caution.

 The trail was recently (2011) revamped by the City of Casa Grande.
-There were a bevy of informal wildcat trails across the area, but since the city has put an effort into maintaining this trail, among others, the informal trails have seen a decrease in their usage.
+There was a bevy of informal wildcat trails across the area, but since the city has put effort into maintaining this trail, among others, the informal trails have seen a decrease in their usage.

 None, bring your own.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.